 Even so, the result is a book that isn’t quite as technical as many other Haynes books.
-Some of their editions are packed with technical specifics, giving examples of the maintenance needed to keep examples of the vehicle in operation.
+Some of their editions are packed with mechanical specifics, giving examples of the maintenance needed to keep the vehicle in operation.
 In this manual, the focus is more on the evolution and history of Motor Gun Boats.
 As such, there is a comprehensive retelling of the origin of the MGB and the type’s service in wartime.
-The chapter I am most proud of is the one retelling MGB 81’s own career, which includes a huge amount of detail that I don’t believe I have seen in any other Coastal Forces book, except in memoirs where a sailor has been on a vessel from its creation to its end (and I can only think of MGB 658 in that category).
+The chapter I am most pleased with is the one retelling MGB 81’s own career, which includes a huge amount of specific detail that I don’t believe I have seen equated in any other Coastal Forces book – except perhaps in memoirs where a sailor has been on a vessel from its creation to its end (and I can only think of MGB 658 in that category).
 It is the product of some prodigious research of which I am especially proud, building on initial work done by others before me, revisiting primary sources and incorporating events and memories from secondary sources to construct an entire wartime service record.
 I like to think it is an example of what can be achieved when researching even these small and unassuming vessels.

 There is technical detail though.
-I myself learnt a lot on the specifics of the British Power Boat Company’s construction techniques in writing the chapter on how MGBs were built, and both Diggory and Tiger Juden helped me extensively in compiling the chapters on operating a restored historic vessel.
-There is also an extensive photo-led chapter on the refit carried out by Berthon Boatyard in 2017/18, detailing some of the work that went into servicing her, including replacing the engines and refitting her hull timbers.
+I myself learned a great deal on the specifics of the British Power Boat Company’s construction techniques in writing the chapter on how MGBs were built, and both Diggory and Tiger Juden helped me extensively in compiling the chapters on operating a restored historic vessel.
+There is also a large, photo-led chapter on the refit carried out by Berthon Boatyard in 2017/18, detailing some of the work that went into servicing her, including replacing the engines and refitting hull timbers.

 All told, if you want a book that gives you an insight into the design, construction and operation of Coastal Forces boats and a detailed overview of their service, this one is highly recommended.
 You can purchase it directly from me here.